 A filler plate for the right front face of the cab, where the heater duct would fit on a standard SW8 without dynamic brakes.

-You’ll need to supply the Lehigh Valley SW8, optimally the undecorated version.
+You’ll need to supply the Proto 2000 SW8, optimally the undecorated version.
 These can most often be found at train shows and online via ebay, etc.

 This is a custom kit made exclusively for the ARHS.